 “‘The way it was explained to me,’” one heir to the tradition is quoted in Hayes Turner’s 2007 Juneteenth essay as saying, “‘The 19th of June wasn’t the exact day the Negro was freed.
 But that’s the day they told them that they was free… And my daddy told me that they whooped and hollered and bored holes in trees with augers and stopped it up with [gun] powder and light and that would be their blast for the celebration.’ ”

-Much like today, there was confusion and debate among Americans regarding celebrating the end of slavery and how best to do it.
-Some believed America needed to “move on” and stop dwelling on the issue just a few years after the Civil War had ended.
+Much like today, there was confusion and debate among Americans about celebrating the end of slavery and how best to do it.
+Some believed America needed to “move on” and stop dwelling on the issue just as the Civil War had ended.
 By 1885, the movement had gained steam, with people like the Episcopal priest and scholar Alexander Crummell warning against celebrations at all.
 Others, like famed former slave and civil rights activist Frederick Douglass, championed the cause of celebrating emancipation on January 1 of each year — the anniversary of the date Lincoln’s emancipation proclamation went into law.

 Early on, Juneteenth was largely a regional celebration.
 In 1872, former slaves in the state of Texas collected enough money to purchase 10 acres of land near what is now Houston on which to celebrate Juneteenth annually.
 Today, that park remains in the Houston area with the apt name, “Emancipation Park.”